symlex/symlex-docs/docs/framework/setup.md

 bin/phing dev
 ```

+!!! tip
-*Note: You can also use this approach to execute other commands later (see `build.xml`).
+    You can also use this approach to execute other commands later (see `build.xml`).
 Alternatively, you can
-install npm and Yarn locally and link "db" to 127.0.0.1 in /etc/hosts to run them directly on your host.*
+    install npm and Yarn locally and link "db" to 127.0.0.1 in /etc/hosts to run them directly on your host.

 After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the
 password `passwd`.
 If you add `localhost-debug` to your /etc/hosts and access the site with that, it will load in debug